 Expert Tips

 - Use your favorite matcha powder brand.
-Matcha varies in cost.
-You can find it anywhere from $10-$80.
-The more green the matcha powder the more expensive.
-I recommend starting off with mid-cost matcha to see if you like it before investing in one that is pricey.
+Matcha varies in cost, ranging from $10 to $80.
+The greener the matcha powder, the more expensive it is.
+I recommend starting with a mid-cost matcha to see if you like it before investing in a pricey one.

 - Garnish with fresh lemon slices.